vanbumi/CodeJournal/Upwork/Cover Letter.md

 Hello

-I have reasonable experience to develop web app with Ruby on Rails at very reasonable rate ../hr, I also have experience in the following:
+I have reasonable experience to develop web app with Ruby on Rails at very reasonable rate, I also have experience in the following:

 - MySQL, PostgreSQL, jQuery, React JS and some Angular JS, for build sites like: Site for Real Estate Agency, News Portal/Magazine, Online Shops, Database App, Warehouse and Corporate Sites.